icoretech/airbroke/README.md

 Since `connection_limit` must be an integer, it should be rounded down to the nearest whole number.
 In this scenario, each of the 3 application instances should have a `connection_limit` of `5`.

-This limit can be set in your connection strings
+This limit can be set in your connection strings.

 After deployment, you should be able to access your ingress (preferably secured with HTTPS) and start adding projects.
 This process will generate an API key that you can use with your Airbrake-compatible clients.